aim-rsf/browseMetadata/README.md

 The domain_file:

-- a csv file created by the user, with each domain listed on a separate line
+- a csv file created by the user, with each domain listed on a separate line, no header
 - see [data-raw/domain_list_demo.csv](data-raw/domain_list_demo.csv) for a template
-- the first 5 domains will be auto populated (see demo above)
+- the first 4 domains will be auto populated (see demo above)

 The lookup file: